git-abra/Neuzy/README.md

 ---

 ## Quickstart:

-Call any start file in the root of the repository.
+After downloading call any start file in the root of the neuzy folder.

 ```bash
 python3 quickstart.py